 If you are a seasoned foodie who enjoys Indian food regularly or if you are someone who sticks to what they know and has never tasted the flavors of Indian cuisine, you are going to love this new cookbook!

-- 3/4 cup brown lentils (washed and drained)
+- ¾ cup brown lentils picked over, rinsed and drained

 - 2 cups water